0xsudomode/0xsudomode.github.io/_posts/2024-03-25-picoCTF 2024 - Reversing Engineering Category solutions.md

 Flag : `picoCTF{s0lv3_angry_symb0ls_4656b68e}`

 - The second way to tackle the problem was by using angr to solve it faster.
 I hadn't used angr before, so I had to figure out how to do it.
 As I worked on the challenge, I noticed that the output from angr was in raw bytes.
 Even though the serial was okay, I wasn't completely satisfied because I wanted the output to contain only alphabets like the previous script. <br> I tried to use a constraint to achieve this, but I couldn't figure it out with angr.
 That's when I reached out to my friend <a href="https://www.linkedin.com/in/kara-mohamed-mourtadha-658a02280/">Mohamed</a> for help.
 He provided a solution to my problem.
-Big thanks to Mohamed for his help! 🙏 , Also I would like to Thank my friend <href="https://itskarudo.github.io/">karudo</a> for providing help regarding `angr` 🙏.
+Big thanks to Mohamed for his help! 🙏 , Also I would like to Thank my friend <a href="https://itskarudo.github.io/">karudo</a> for providing help regarding `angr` 🙏.

 ## Solving the challenge using angr